netlify/eslint-config-node/README.md

 ## How to add to a new Node.js repository

+If you're creating a new repository, you can use the [following GitHub template](https://github.com/netlify/node-template).
+Otherwise, please follow those steps:

 - `npm install -D @netlify/eslint-config-node`
 - Add the following `.eslintrc.js` to the root of the project.
 Individual `rules` and `overrides` can be tweaked for the specific project.